 Flows with assertions

-Chain Request, Delay, and Module nodes on a visual canvas.
+Nine node kinds on a visual canvas, from Request and Delay to Branch, Loop, Poll, and SSE.
 14 assertion operators, every result recorded with expected vs actual.

 Flow builderChain API calls into visual flows with a real assertions engine, then run the same suite from the cloud, your own infrastructure, or CI — with live node-by-node progress.